 Electronic invoicing is all of the rage these days.
-In some cases, it can save a business money or get them paid faster than sending traditional hard copy invoices.
-However, only sending electronic invoices can create issues for some kinds of companies in some types of circumstances.
+In some cases, it can save businesses money or get them paid faster than sending traditional hard copy invoices.
+However, only sending electronic invoices can create issues that outsource printing and mailing can solve..

 Should you be sending only electronic invoices, should you be sending only hard copy invoices, or should you be sending both electronic invoices and hard copy invoices?
 Below, we’ve outlined five of the major disadvantages of electronic invoices:

 - Security issues.
 Sending invoices electronically comes with some risks that are not present with hard copy invoices.
 At Towne Mailer, our clients upload their invoices to us on a secure server before they are printed at our own location.